National Honor Societies

 Each chapter is required to publish its qualifications for membership, which is based on the four pillars of NHS:

-Per national guidelines, at a minimum, students must have a cumulative GPA of 85, B, 3.0 on a 4.0 scale, or equivalent standard of excellence.
+Per national guidelines, must have a cumulative GPA of 3.5 on a 4.0 scale, or equivalent standard of excellence.
 (Each school chapter is allowed to require a higher cumulative GPA.)

 This involves voluntary contributions made by a student to the school or community, done without compensation.